Information on Pottery Classes

-A picture of me at the wheel during my freshman year of high school, 2009 — the year I fell madly and forever in love with clay.
+Me at the wheel during my freshman year of high school, 2009

 A New Chapter…

-After eight fulfilling years as a manager and teacher at Fireborn Studios, I’m excited to move forward with my dream of establishing a communal studio space where potters of all ages and experience levels can gather to deepen their appreciation for this wonderful craft.
+After eight fulfilling years as a manager and instructor at Fireborn Studios, I’m excited to move forward with my dream of establishing a communal studio space where potters of all experience levels can gather to deepen their appreciation for this wonderful craft.

 The Building & Studio Space